-Article 5(1)(d) of Regulation (EU) 2018/1725: for the processing activities consisting in feedback forms, cookies and authentication measures, your consent is necessary.
+- Article 5(1)(d) of Regulation (EU) 2018/1725: for the processing activities consisting in feedback forms, cookies, subscriptions, registrations and authentication measures, your consent is necessary.
 In compliance with Article 3(15) and Article 7 of Regulation (EU) 2018/1725, the consent must be freely given, specific, informed and unambiguous.
 We have obtained your consent directly from you.
 You may have expressed it by an email, submitted via e-registration form, or in any other written form.

 4. Which personal data do we collect and further process?

-In order to carry out this processing operation, the Data Processor collects the following categories of personal data:
+In order to carry out this processing operation, the Europeana Foundation, on behalf of the Commission, collects the following categories of personal data: